MicrosoftDocs/visualstudio-docs/docs/ide/msbuild-logs.md

     Msbuild /p:/p:SolutionDir="c:\MySolutionDir\";Configuration="MyConfiguration";Platform="Win32" /bl MyProject.vcxproj
     ```

-A Msbuild.binlog file will be created in the directory that you ran msbuild from.
+A Msbuild.binlog file will be created in the directory that you ran MSBuild from.
 You can view and search it by using the [Msbuild Structured Log Viewer](http://www.msbuildlog.com/).

-## How to produce a detailed log
+## Create a detailed log

-In Visual Studio:

-1. Go to **Tools** > **Options** > **Projects and Solutions** >**Build and Run**.
+1. From the Visual Studio main menu, go to **Tools** > **Options** > **Projects and Solutions** >**Build and Run**.
 1. Set **Msbuild project build verbosity** to **Detailed** in both combo boxes.
 The top one controls build verbosity in the Output window and the second one controls build verbosity in the \<projectname\>.log file that is created in the each project's Intermediate directory during build.
-1. From a Visual Studio developer command prompt, enter these commands, substituting your actual paths:
+1. From a Visual Studio developer command prompt, enter one of these commands, substituting your actual path and configuration values:

     ```cmd
     Msbuild /p:Configuration="MyConfiguration";Platform="x86" /fl MySolution.sln